apache/pekko/docs/src/main/paradox/remoting-artery.md

 #aeron.receiver.idle.strategy=org.agrona.concurrent.BusySpinIdleStrategy

 # use same director in pekko.remote.artery.advanced.aeron-dir config
-# of the Akka application
+# of the Pekko application
 aeron.dir=/dev/shm/aeron
 ```

 Read more about the media driver in the [Aeron documentation](https://github.com/real-logic/Aeron/wiki/Media-Driver-Operation).

-To use the external media driver from the Akka application you need to define the following two
+To use the external media driver from the Pekko application you need to define the following two
 configuration properties:

 ```